Arish-018/SpringMVC4RESTFul/README.md

 # SpringMVC4RESTFul
 An Crud operation using SpringMVC 4 and Hibernate with mysql connectivity...

-Add you my sql connctivity credential in dbutility.properties
+Add your my sql connctivity credential in dbutility.properties

->
 database_name=your database name

 driver_class=com.mysql.jdbc.Driver